Fingal Head, New South Wales

 Fingal Head is a village on the Tasman Sea coast in the far northeast of New South Wales, Australia, about 5 km south of the New South Wales and Queensland border.
 The village is often just called Fingal.
 The headland and the small off-shore Island (Cook Island) were first sighted by James Cook about 17:00 on 16 May 1770 (log date and time).

 At the time of the 2021 census, Fingal Head had a population of 592 people.
-Fingal Head has become associated with the show The Big Lez Show, where it is based on.
+Fingal Head has become associated with The Big Lez Show, where it is based on.

+The Ngandowal and Minyungbal speaking people of the Bundjalung people are the traditional owners of the Tweed region, including Fingal Head, and the surrounding areas.